yawaramin/gen_json_string/README.md

-## gen-json-string
+## gen_json_string

 OCaml CLI tool to generate random JSON value given a JSON Schema as input.
 Currently supports a very small subset of JSON Schema.

-The following instructions are for development use.
+### License

+GNU GPL v3 or later.

 ### Setup

-You will need opam (version 2) and dune (a recent version).
-Run:

-    opam switch create . --locked
-    opam install . --deps-only --locked
+Ensure that you have the dependencies listed in `dune-project`.

 ### Build